mvysny/mvysny.github.io/_posts/2024-3-14-new-macbook-setup.md

 ## Hardware

+Ideal:

+* [ANSI Keyboard](https://support.apple.com/en-us/102743#ANSI), since the tilde/backtick
+  character is below ESC; the small Enter key is acceptable.
+* 48 GB of RAM and 2 TB of disk space for VMs

+Minimum:

-Make sure to buy MacBook with the [ISO International English](https://support.apple.com/en-us/102743#ISO) (kansainvälinen englanti):
+* Make sure to buy MacBook with the [ISO International English](https://support.apple.com/en-us/102743#ISO) (kansainvälinen englanti):
   * It has big "Enter" key when compared to ANSI
   * Don't go for British English: it has GBP character in place of #
 * At least 36 GB of RAM and 1 TB of disk space, because of VM

 ## During installation